 A study of the important environmental writings and how they have shaped our understanding of the relationship between humans and nature.
-Prerequisite: Sophomore status or consent.
+Prerequisite: ENG 105 with a grade of C or higher.
 Identical to ENVS 410.
 Offered intermittently.

 483 English Internship (4)